-Absolute quantification describes a real-time PCR experiment in which samples of known quantity are serially diluted and then amplified to generate a standard curve.
-Unknown samples are then quantified by comparison with this curve.
-Quantification is performed by comparing Ct values for unknown samples against this standard curve or, in the case of relative quantification, against each other, with the standard curve serving as an efficiency check.
-Ct values are inversely related to the amount of starting template: the higher the amount of starting template in a reaction is, the lower the Ct value for that reaction is.
 To determine the sensitivity of the real-time PCR system developed, standard curves relating Ct values and the logarithm of DNA were built (Fig. 5).
-The amplification efficiency was initially assessed by the slope of the standard curve, with the formula $E = 10^{(-1/slope)}$ .
 The slopes of the linear equations were considered not reliable (>100%).
 It is reported that overestimation in reaction efficiencies may indicate pipetting errors or contaminations (González-Salgado et al. 2009).
-However, it is the first time in which a standard curve is derived by mixed DNA template; for this reason more than the exponential character of PCR reaction (i.e., primer efficiency) of the reaction, a Linear Regression of Efficiency was performed with LRE analyzer 0.9.10 (Rutledge and Stewart 2008; Rutledge 2011).
-Standard curves were used to indirectly quantify mixed DNA specimens from in vitro experiments (data not shown).
+However, it is the first time in which a standard curve is derived by mixed microbial DNA template; for this reason more than the exponential character of PCR reaction (i.e., primer efficiency) of the reaction, a linear regression of efficiency was performed with LRE analyzer 0.9.10 (Rutledge and Stewart 2008; Rutledge 2011).
+Standard curves were validated by indirectly quantifying mixed DNA specimens from in vitro experiments (data not shown).